blewis/blewis/README.md

 ### Chinese Academic Mapping Platform (CAMP)

-CAMP was a Harvard–Zhejiang collaboration to adapt the WorldMap/GeoNode approach for academic mapping, research, teaching, and spatial-data sharing in China.
+CAMP was a Harvard–Zhejiang University collaboration to adapt the WorldMap/GeoNode approach for academic mapping, research, teaching, and spatial-data sharing in China.

-**My role:** Managed CGA's platform-development contribution and helped adapt the WorldMap architecture to the needs of the collaboration.
+My role: Managed CGA's platform-development contribution and helped adapt the WorldMap architecture to the needs of the collaboration.

 Repository:
 - [CAMP](https://github.com/cga-harvard/CAMP)